|Nutritional Guidelines (per serving)|

-With a recipe that is this easy, there is no reason to buy a 'chocolate martini mix.'
-Just think about it.
-Quite often you have to add vodka to the mix anyway, so you're forced to buy two ingredients anyway.
-Secondly, if you are a chocolate lover and are not exploring the fantastic chocolate liqueurs available, you are missing out on some great cocktails.
+With a recipe that is this simple, there is no reason to buy a "chocolate martini mix."
+It doesn't make sense since you often need to add vodka to the mix anyway, so you still need to buy two ingredients.
+Secondly, if you are a chocolate lover and are not exploring the fantastic chocolate liqueurs available, you are missing out on some fantastic cocktails.

 Go ahead, give this recipe a try with a few vodka and liqueur combinations, then add your own twist to it.
 It's the perfect base and just waiting for your experiments.